 Tipsoo: By popular demand, we’ve extended this cheese’s season and are pleased to be making Tipsoo in the summer.
 Tipsoo is a blend of our milk and delicious Jersey milk from our friends at Meadowwood in Enumclaw.
 It is a pasteurized, semi-soft, washed-rind beauty in small wheels.
 We wash it with hard cider from Rockridge Orchards and age it for at least four weeks.
 The result is a creamy, spreadable cheese with more stinky bark than bite.
 A real crowd pleaser around here.

 Wonderland: Named for the gorgeous trail that circles Mt.
 Rainier, Wonderland is our version of the classic mountain tomme.
 A simple but delicious cheese with a nutty paste and fruity notes.
-We primarily use our rich Nigerian Dwarf milk (blended with a little La Mancha) to create a raw cheese that is perfect for snacking with your salami and olives, shaving on your salad or grating over roasted vegetables.
+We use our rich goat milk to create a raw cheese that is perfect for snacking on with salami and olives, shaving on a salad or grating over roasted vegetables.

 - 7/1/14: Our caves are empty, look for Wonderland again this fall!

 Summit: This is our little homage to The Mountain in our backyard.
 Summit is a delicate soft-ripened cheese coated with ash and a fine bloomy rind.
-This cheese is a labor of love and one that we make very limited quantities of.
+This cheese is a labor of love and one that we make in very limited quantities.